stjude-dnb-binfcore/sc-epigenie/analyses/cluster-cell-calling/README.md

 ```

 ## Folder content
-This folder contains a script tasked to calculate clusters and find markers for each cluster across the project.
+This folder contains a script tasked to calculate clusters and find differentially accessible peaks for each cluster across the project.

 ## Analysis strategy: